Frequently Asked Questions

 Q5.
 Can I get my Ph.D. degree online?
 Can I take all my courses online?

 All Ph.D. students, full-time or part-time, have to be resident students and take courses by attending class lectures and do research under their supervisor/advisor.
-We do not offer doctoral degree completion via distance education.
+We do not offer doctoral degree completion via online learning.

 Q6.
 Can I send application materials via email for review either prior to or after submitting my application online?

-The doctoral progarm committee will not review any application materials recieved outside the offical UNO admission system, including letters of recommendation.
+The doctoral program committee will not review any application materials received outside the official UNO admission system, including letters of recommendation.
 Please submit all your materials through our ApplyWeb portal.

 Q7.
 Can I discuss my research interests with potential faculty advisors prior to applying?

 Sure!
 We strongly encourage applicants to discuss their interests with faculty members doing work in that area prior to applying.
 In fact, during the application process, you will need to tell us which faculty members you are interested in working with and why.
 To find contact information and research interests for our current faculty members, visit our college faculty directory.